 Let me begin by saying that I love both of these courses.
 I’m also blessed to be a member of both clubs.
-For the last 16 years, my wife Maria and I have owned a home just a few minutes from Shinnecock and National, and during the summer I play them with equal frequency.
+For the last 16-plus years, my wife Maria and I have owned a home just a few minutes from Shinnecock and National, and during the summer I play them with equal frequency.

 That said, one thing separates them: Shinnecock is a championship golf course.
 As George Bahto correctly notes, National is an absolutely enchanting course, a period piece of golf architecture that has not changed much since C.B.
 Macdonald designed it more than a century ago.
 From the very first hole, a drivable par four with a rollicking, one-of-a-kind green, you know you’re playing something special.
 It’s a course full of character and guile, a design that today’s architects rightly come to study and learn from.
 It’s also just plain fun to play.
 But there’s no escaping the fact that from the back tees, National—with a par of 73—is only 6,779 yards.

 By contrast, Shinnecock—with a par of 70—is more than 200 yards longer (6,996) and plays even longer than that, a complete examination of golf at the very highest level.
 The layout that has been in play for the last 80 years is the handiwork of Dick Wilson on a design by William Flynn, and it is nothing short of brilliant.
 Nearly every hole brings a change in direction.
 As such, every kind of wind must be battled, every sort of shot must be attempted.